Associate Editor, Birding magazine

 Another change you may notice is that the column “Milestones,” which I have been privileged enough to edit for the last 3 years, is now called “Celebrations.”
 You can read a longer story on why we changed the name over on the ABA Blog.
 Have thoughts on the name change?
 Feel free to email me at [email protected] – and while you’re at it, send me a story you would like to celebrate!

 Over in another recently-renamed column, “Frontiers in Ornithology,” we have even more online content for you than usual.
 For perhaps the first time, we have two features online that are not in the print edition of Birding.
 Such excitement!
 Such drama!
-Please join us enjoying new research on hummingbirds (click here) and migrant traps (click here), as presented by Nick Minor.
+Please enjoy Nick Minor’s presentations of new research on hummingbirds and migrant traps.

 The next handful of articles are available in the print issue, but they deserve a nod nonetheless.
 In this issue, we have three feature articles from Tom Stephenson, Stan DeOrsey, and Mary Birdsong.
 Tom Stephenson teaches us how to identify Red-eyed and Philadelphia Vireos by sound… with our eyes.
 Stan DeOrsey takes us on a historical dive into the story of 19th-century bird introductions.
 I had the great pleasure of learning something new about the history of birding from this article.
 I hope you do, too!
 Finally, Mary Birdsong invites us to join her on her sightings of Piping Plovers at two vastly different points of their migration.